Union of Communists: Party structure

 The party declares the principle of democratic centralism, which provides for the mutual accountability of higher and lower levels, the subordination of the minority to the majority, while maintaining the minority's rights to defend their views and representation in elected bodies.

 Primary organizations, created on the basis of territorial, functional, professional and other characteristics, are the main link of the SK party.
 Primary organizations are united in regional (district, city, regional, territorial, republican) party organizations in accordance with the administrative-territorial division.

 The supreme body of the All-Union Party Union of Communists is the Congress, which is held at least once every 5 years.
 The congress is in charge of program and statutory issues, determines the strategy of the party, elects its governing bodies - the Central Committee (CC) and the Central Control Commission (CCC), responsible for carrying out the outlined course and ensuring the unity of the party ranks.

 Since 1994, the main press organ of the UK has been the Iskra newspaper.
 Earlier, the main press organ of the Investigative Committee was the independent communist newspaper Golos Kommunista (Voice of Communist), which was restored in January 1993.
 While the party was a member of the UCP-CPSU, materials on the activities of the Investigative Committee were periodically printed in the social and political weekly Glasnost.

-Party history
+History

-On September 7-8, 1991, at a meeting of the Coordinating Council of the Marxist Platform (MP) in the CPSU, by a majority vote, it was decided to create a "new communist party" Union of Communists "(working title)", the successor to the CPSU, which "will unite like-minded people on the ideological basis of the Marxist platform".
+On September 7–8, 1991, at a meeting of the Coordinating Council of the Marxist Platform (MP) in the CPSU, by a majority vote, it was decided to create a "new communist party" Union of Communists "(working title)", the successor to the CPSU, which "will unite like-minded people on the ideological basis of the Marxist platform".
 The Organizing Committee of the "Union of Communists" was formed, which included A. Prigarin, V. Isaichikov, O. Melnikov, S. Terekhov, O. Khlobustov.